pingswept/me30-website/content/logistics/projects.md

 * See the [Servers and Clients](http://andnowforelectronics.com/notes/servers-and-clients/) page for resources on coding your Pi and Arduino to send and receive data through the Internet.
 * See the [client and server setup](http://andnowforelectronics.com/notes/demo-videos/#client-and-server-setup) demo video that walks through the code for Raspberry Pis and Arduinos as clients and servers
 * See the [Internet](http://andnowforelectronics.com/notes/internet/) page to find out how IP addresses work.

-### Teaming options for project #4

-Project 4 requires an internet-connected sensor that can send data in response to a request from an internet-connected actuator.
-Due to internet firewalls, this communication is only possible when either (1) both the sensor and actuator are on the same wireless network (i.e., Tufts_Wireless, or the same home wireless router), or (2) the sensor operator has access to change the firewall settings of their wireless router (specifically, the port forwarding settings).
-You may have heard of people doing this to run an Xbox; it's the same situation, but just one port.

-**Option 2 – Work with a partner of your choice**
-For this set-up to be successful, one of the following statements should be true:
-* Both partners can access the Tufts campus network when testing and running your system, OR
-* at least one partner (who operates the sensor node) has access to change the firewall (port forwarding) settings on their home wireless router, OR
-* both partners are willing to work patiently with the ME 30 team on creating an encrypted tunnel through your firewall.

-Be sure to ask any potential partners about their wireless situation both before and after Thanksgiving.
-The project is due on Dec.
-1.

-**Option 3 – Work with a partner assigned to you by Kristen and Brandon** We’ll pool all the people who would like to be assigned a partner, and make optimal pairs based on your responses to the following questions about wireless network access.
--->

 ## Project #3: Build an electromechanical game